 Even with this advice, I think that runners are rarely necessary and typically add little to ceremony décor; in fact, in my experience a runner is more likely to detract rather than add to the visuals related to your ceremony.

 As a great alternative, I recommend the use of flower petals bordering the left and right side of the aisle.
 If you choose that option, make sure you purchase enough to provide good coverage down both sides.

-In particular you should inquire as to what they plan to wear to officiate your ceremony.
+If you're hiring a professional Officiant, remember that he or she will be prominently featured in almost every ceremony photograph.
+One helpful tip is you should inquire as to what they plan to wear to officiate your ceremony.
 I would recommend that that you ask them to avoid white garments or vestments, bright or light colors, or busy patterns.

-You might want to ask the officiant how he or she plans to hold the notes or text related to the ceremony.
+You might also want to ask the officiant how he or she plans to hold the notes or text related to the ceremony.
 In some weddings I've photographed, I've seen an Officiant use loose papers, over-sized binders, colorful books, and even plain manila folders.

 Since those items are all visually distracting, I recommend that you ask the Officiant to use a unobtrusive black book or non-decorated binder to hold their ceremony notes.
 I personally don't recommend the use of electronic devices (like an iPad).

-First of all, an electronic device can fail whereas printed paper provides an Officiant with a safer alternative.
+First, an electronic device can fail whereas printed paper provides an Officiant with a safer alternative.
 Second, most devices emit unwanted light that might fall on the Officiant's face and greatly detract from the ceremony photos.